Hardrivetech/WARP-Reset/README.md

 ## ⚖️ License

 This project is licensed under the MIT License.
-See the [LICENSE] file for full details.
+See the [License](LICENSE) file for full details.

 Built for reliability and transparency.